 The land around is crofted with some arable land and parks for cattle and sheep.
-Hills rise up on both sides of the glen and are home to sheep, red and roe deer, foxes and badgers, wildcat and pine marten and a variety of birdlife including the golden eagle.
+Hills rise up on both sides of the glen and are home to sheep, red and roe deer, foxes and badgers, wildcat and pine marten and a variety of birdlife including golden and sea eagles.

-We are one mile from the village of Glenelg where there is a well-stocked shop (with off-licence) and excellent Inn which specialises in seafood and other local produce.
+We are one mile from the centre of the village of Glenelg where there is a well-stocked shop (with off-licence), a coffee shop, and excellent Inn which specialises in seafood and other local produce.

 The Glenelg peninsula abounds in antiquities, there are several ancient broch towers dating back two millennia or so.
 All of them are easy to reach and fascinating to explore.
 There is a ruined barracks dating back to the time of the Jacobite rebellions, and there are several hill forts and other remains from the Iron Age and Bronze Age.